CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 }
 ```

+In the function `add` above the parameters are `a` and `b`.

+If we call the function like this `add(10,32)` then we're passing 2 arguments (or inputs) into the function - `10` and `32`.

-When you write a function (sometimes called _declaring a function_) you assign names to the parameters inside of the parentheses (`()`).
-Parameters can be called anything.
+When you write a function (sometimes called _declaring a function_) you can define the parameters like you could with any variable name.

-This function is exactly the same as the on above:
+The function below does exactly the same thing as the one above:

 ```js
 function add(num1, num2) {